Issuance of technical certificates for inland waterway navigation

 • prove that the vessel is operated substantially in Luxembourg.

-Gauging certificates issued abroad must be submitted to the Department of Inland Waterway Navigation for approval.
+Gauging certificates issued abroad must be submitted to the Department of Inland Navigation and Logistics for approval.
+You must send your request to the following email address: inlandnavigation@mmtp.etat.lu.

 Supporting documents

-To have the gauging certificate approved, the owner of the vessel must submit:
+To have the gauging certificate approved, you must attach:

 • the gauging certificate;

-• a copy of the certificate of operation (compulsory if the vessel has no home port);
+• a copy of the certificate of operation (mandatory if the vessel has no home port);

-• a document establishing the location of the vessel's home port (compulsory if there is no certificate of operation).
+• a document establishing the location of the vessel's home port (mandatory if there is no certificate of operation).

 • a copy of the gauging certificate;